acampb/blogtest/_posts/2020-11-01-ado-pr-psscriptanalyzer.md

         arguments: '-ScriptDirectory $(Build.Repository.LocalPath)/scripts'
 ```

+{: .box-note}
-> Note: You may need to adjust the `filePath` parameter to where you stored the `Start-PSScriptAnalyzer.ps1` script, and the `arguments` to the directory where your PowerShell scripts are located.
+Note: You may need to adjust the `filePath` parameter to where you stored the `Start-PSScriptAnalyzer.ps1` script, and the `arguments` to the directory where your PowerShell scripts are located.

 ![add-azure-pipelines](/assets/img/ado-analyzer/add-azure-pipelines.png)